deepgram/web-next/content/blog/posts/draw-with-your-voice-articulate/index.md

 ---
-title: Use Your Voice to Draw with ARTiculate
+title: "Use Your Voice to Draw with ARTiculate"
-description: The team behind ARTiculate created a React and P5.js application for voice-based drawing to increase access to creative expression.
-Learn more here.
+description: "The team behind ARTiculate created a React and P5.js application for voice-based drawing to increase access to creative expression.
+Learn more here."
 date: 2022-03-24
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646222951/blog/2022/03/draw-with-your-voice-articulate/cover.jpg
 authors: